A story about creating a CLI tool to edit AWS security groups using Golang

 Internal reasons

-Every time the IP address changes, you need to review the permission settings for all accounts, and
+Whenever an IP address changes, the permission settings for all accounts must be reviewed, and

-there are limits to adding permission settings manually.
+there are limitations to adding permission settings manually.

 personal reasons

-I've always wanted to be able to write Golang, and I thought it
+I had always wanted to be able to write Golang, and I thought it would

-Since it is a CLI tool, it can be executed from the command line.
+It is a CLI tool, so it is run from the command line

 Usage